 In 2006 Planet Pluto was controversially reclassified as a Dwarf Planet.

-The International Astronomical Union (IAU) is the organization responsible for
+The International Astronomical Union (IAU) is the organization responsible for naming celestial objects.,

 Moons of Pluto Links: